Rust in the Linux Kernel: First Steps and Controversies

 Since version 6.1 (December 2022), the Linux kernel officially accepts code in Rust.
-In 2023 we’ve seen the first real drivers in upstream and the community debate over how to integrate two languages with very different philosophies.
-Here we cover where we stand, which modules use it already, and why some kernel veterans view it sceptically.
+In 2023 we’ve seen the first real upstream drivers and the community debate over how to integrate two languages with very different philosophies.
+We cover where things stand, which modules use it already, and why some kernel veterans view it sceptically.

 The “Why” of the Project

 The Linux kernel accumulates 30+ years of C, with everything good and bad about it: extraordinary performance, total control over memory and hardware, but also a large chunk of critical OS CVEs caused by memory-safety errors — use-after-free, buffer overflows, data races.
-Microsoft estimated in 2019 that ~70% of its annual vulnerabilities were this kind.
-Similar numbers in kernel.
+Microsoft estimated in 2019 that ~70% of its annual vulnerabilities were of this kind.
+The figures in the Linux kernel are comparable.

 What’s already in upstream or close to it: